PaulM972/Prompt-U-Net-in-Nora/README.md

 - **In-Context Learning:** Enables rapid adaptation to new tasks without retraining.
 - **Self-Supervised Feedback (SSF):** Automatically ensures volumetric consistency.
 The model uses its own predictions from adjacent slices as internal "context" to refine the current segmentation without human intervention.
   *   *Note: While a core part of the research paper for 3D consistency, SSF is not yet included in the Browser Demo.*
-- **Interactive Feedback (IF):** Enables "Lab-in-the-loop" refinement.
+- **Interactive Feedback (IF):** Enables "Human-in-the-loop" refinement.
 A clinician can provide a manual correction on a missegmented area, which is fed back into the dual-encoder to instantly update and improve future masks.
 - **Data Efficiency:** Outperforms established baselines with reduced data requirements.

 <img src="images/Figure_1.png" style="width: 60%; max-width: 600px;">